Your First 24 Hours With A New Puppy – What To Do?

 Key Takeaways

-• Calm introductions prevent fear and overstimulation
+• Quiet introductions help prevent fear and overstimulation.

 1. Prepare Your Puppy Zone